 Protect the Dress

 Covering the dress in protective plastic prior to placing it in the box will help protect it in case the box gets wet or damaged during transit.
 A great way to do this is to use the plastic cover your duvet cover came in or a new, clear, large sized recycling bag.

 Print off the prepaid shipping label we provided when your dress sold.
 If you are shipping internationally, a pre-filled commercial invoice will also be provided (ensure all 3 copies are provided to the carrier when you drop it off).
 Seal the flaps and seams with strong mailing tape that is at least 2” wide.
 Place the shipping label on top, and take care to avoid putting the label over a seam/closure or on top of the tape.
 You want the label to be clearly visible at all times.
 POWD Pro-Tip: put a duplicate label inside the box so that if the label gets ripped off at any point during shipping, they can find the original owner (and recipient) quickly.

 Drop it Off

-Drop it off at your local UPS, FedEx, or Post Office.
-Make sure you keep the receipt they provide as proof that it was dropped off.
+Drop it off at your local UPS store.
+Keep the receipt they provide as proof that it was dropped off.